FehamIsmail/Fun-with-openai/README.md

 containing different information namely, the response to the user's prompt.
 Then, the response will be stored in the user's local storage, which will be printed into the HTML.

+<h4>API Key</h4>
+If you wish to use your own API Key, it is recommanded to change it in the .env_sample file.
+Once this is done, make sure to rename the file to .env.

 <span>API Key expires the August 9<sup>th</sup>, 2022</span>